Stratos Dionysiou: Personal life

 Dionysiou married Georgia Laveni in 1955 and had four children, Angelos, Stelios, Diamantis and Tasoula Dionysiou.
 Of Stratos' four children, Angelos, Diamantis and Stelios Dionysiou are also singers.
-His daughter, Tasoula Dionysiou, passed away in April 2012 at the age of 53.
+His daughter, Tasoula Dionysiou, died in April 2012 at the age of 53.
 From 1980-1989, while married, he had a relationship with Marina Vlaxaki, a singer who was his backing vocalist.

-Political Views
+Political views

-Although Dionsyiou described himself as a "New Democrat", he believed that everybody was "The same shit", believing that all parties lead to same negative results.
-He disliked ELAS, due to them letting a security battalion commander named Papoulias escape after he bribed them.
+Although Dionysiou described himself as a "New Democrat", he believed that everybody was "The same shit", believing that all parties lead to same negative results.
+He disliked ELAS, due to them letting a Security Battalions commander named Papoulias escape after he bribed them.
 He was critical of America's influence in Greece, stating, "I believe Greece is being ordered by the big bosses, the Americans, they have separated us for years and we are like plots of land of America.
 We will do whatever America wants".

 Death

-Dionysiou died in Athens on May 11, 1990 as a result of abdominal aortic aneurysm at the age of 54.
+Dionysiou died in Athens on May 11, 1990, as a result of abdominal aortic aneurysm at the age of 54.

 His funeral took place in the First Cemetery of Athens.
 His funeral was attended by hundreds of people as well as other singers and actors.
 A few hours before his last breath, he was singing in "Stratos", while earlier, that same afternoon, he recorded nine songs for the record "Poios allos" (Who Else) which was released a month after his death, making a sales records.
 According to Takis Mousafiris, the last song he recorded that day was "Don't leave me alone".

 Legacy

 His funeral took the form of lying in state.
-For some time people were pushing to get close to the singer's body, while there were women who fainted.
+For some time, people were pushing to get close to the singer's body, while there were women who fainted.
 Many, in order to be able to see, climbed on neighboring graves, causing damage, which was later paid for by the Dionysiou family.
 "All roads were closed.
 I mean, I was speechless.
 I didn't expect so many simple people loved Stratos.
 He was, after all, the great popular singer", said Giorgos Polychroniadis, who sang together with Dionysiou.
 People said goodbye to their favorite singer with songs.
 Stratos Dionysiou's death left behind songs that are still heard today, but also a great void in Greek music.
 After Dionysiou's death, Notis Sfakianakis released the song "o Stratos" in his honor.